IfanClarke1/SOC-Wazuh-Lab/README.md

 <img width="424" height="74" alt="image" src="https://github.com/user-attachments/assets/a50da056-ce30-48ed-9949-e615469aea77" />

 This meant that an alert would be created if 5 incorrect password attempts were made within 60 seconds

-After the brute force was simulated the following alert appeared in Wazuh
+After the brute force was simulated the following alert appeared in Wazuh, as expected

 <img width="677" height="103" alt="image" src="https://github.com/user-attachments/assets/b128729d-0755-49b6-925e-304600ec6d51" />

+This means Wazuh successfully detected the brute force activity via integration with the Windows Security Event log.
+5 instances of rule '60122' (a logon failure in Wazuh).

 **Key Takeaways**